|

 - Security and privacy for blockchains and cryptocurrencies

-- Public key infrastructures, key management, certification, and revocation
+- Public key infrastructures, key management, certification,

 - Security for cloud/edge computing